edumserrano/webpack-module-federation-with-angular/code-demos/multi-version-ng/README.md

 code-demos\multi-version-ng\mfe3-ng12\tsconfig.json -> resolveJsonModule and allowSyntheticDefaultImports set to true for the json file import

+setting up module federation for the ng-12 needs to use old command: Check the readme on the npm package https://www.npmjs.com/package/@angular-architects/module-federation/v/12.5.3.
+See ng add @angular-architects/module-federation@next. (test again on a new proj to see if it works)

 webpack.config.js files -> talk about the diffs, different ng versions have differnt setups.
 More importantly is the share bit